 Never one to abandon a successful formula, Clive Davis, as executive producer of Houston's sophomore album, recruited a lot of the same players that made Whitney Houston so popular.
 Returning producers Kashif, Michael Masser and Narada Michael Walden were all on board, along with John "Jellybean" Benitez for one track ("Love Will Save the Day").
 Session legends were voluminous, from bassists Randy Jackson and Nathan East and strings by Gene Page to Roy Ayers on vibes and Walter Afanasieff on keyboards.
 (The tenor sax work on "Just the Lonely Talking Again" was that of none other than smooth-jazz icon Kenny G!)

-Like its predecessor, Whitney packed a lion’s share of club-ready movers and wistful, theatrical ballads.
-(In some cases, the songs were literally theatrical; “I Know Him So Well,” a duet with Cissy Houston, was written by ABBA’s Benny Andersson and Björn Ulvaeus and Tim Rice for the musical Chess, while “Where Do Broken Hearts Go” was co-written by Frank Wildhorn, later known for his hit musical Jekyll & Hyde.)
-Sam Dees, writer of “One in a Million You” for Larry Graham, penned “Just the Lonely Talking”; several legendary pop partnerships also contributed tunes.
-Billy Steinberg and Tom Kelly wrote “So Emotional” while George Merrill and Shannon Rubicam, who penned “How Will I Know” for Whitney, wrote an impressive sequel in “I Wanna Dance with Somebody (Who Loves Me).”
+Like its predecessor, Whitney packed a lion's share of club-ready movers and wistful, theatrical ballads.
+(In some cases, the songs were truly of the theatre; "I Know Him So Well," a duet with Cissy Houston, was written by ABBA's Benny Andersson and Björn Ulvaeus and Tim Rice for the musical Chess, while "Where Do Broken Hearts Go" was co-written by Frank Wildhorn, later known for his hit musical Jekyll & Hyde.)
+Sam Dees, writer of "One in a Million You" for Larry Graham, penned "Just the Lonely Talking" (previously recorded by New Jersey vocal group The Manhattans); several legendary pop partnerships also contributed tunes.
+Billy Steinberg and Tom Kelly wrote "So Emotional" while George Merrill and Shannon Rubicam, who penned "How Will I Know" for Whitney, wrote an impressive sequel in "I Wanna Dance with Somebody (Who Loves Me)."

 While critics were quick to pick up on the similarities between both records, Whitney was still a major commercial success.
 It became the fourth album to debut at the top of the Billboard 200 - the first by a woman - and spun off four No. 1 singles, "I Wanna Dance with Somebody (Who Loves Me)," "Didn't We Almost Have It All," "So Emotional" and "Where Do Broken Hearts Go."
 (This gave Houston seven chart-toppers in a row, counting the singles off Whitney Houston.)
 Though the singer's most successful days were still ahead of her, namely with 1992's record-smashing soundtrack to The Bodyguard, Whitney stands as a landmark in Houston's career which would do well to be recognized as an expanded edition.